Avril Lavigne: Musical style

-Most critics have identified Avril Lavigne as a pop-punk, alternative rock, pop, pop rock, power pop and teen pop musician.
+Most critics have identified Lavigne as a pop, pop-punk, pop rock, power pop, alternative rock, and teen pop musician.
 Her first three albums were described as a mix of pop-punk, alternative rock and pop rock, with elements of post-grunge.
 Teen pop was also a major influence on Lavigne's first three albums, as most of her lyrics were from an adolescent perspective.
 This led critics to describe her music as alternateen or teen punk.

 Her debut album, Let Go, has a slight grunge influence, while Lavigne, herself, was compared to other female artists with a similar sound, mainly Alanis Morissette.
 Her second album, Under My Skin, was noticeably darker, with heavier production, more ballads and a post-grunge sound that verged on nu metal, while keeping pop-punk influenced power chords.
 The album was seen as anticipating the "emotional intensity and theatrical aesthetics" of emo-pop before it came into the mainstream, and has been compared to heavier bands like Linkin Park and Evanescence.
 In contrast, The Best Damn Thing is more simplistic pop-punk that Blender wrote "sounded like Toni Basil cheerleading for Blink-182."
 Lavigne was praised for her ability to combine bubblegum pop melodies with punk rock riffs on the album.

-Lavigne's sound went softer and poppier on her fourth and sixth albums, Goodbye Lullaby and Head Above Water respectively, which are characterized more by acoustic pop rock and less guitar-driven songs that were a signature of her earlier works.
-Despite this, songs on both albums have been labeled as pop-punk, including "Dumb Blonde" on the latter, a collaboration with Trinidadian rapper Nicki Minaj, with elements of hip-hop.
+Lavigne's sound went softer and poppier on her fourth and sixth albums, Goodbye Lullaby and Head Above Water respectively.
+They are characterised more by acoustic pop rock and less guitar-driven songs that were a signature of her earlier works.
+Despite this, songs on both albums have been labelled as pop-punk, including "Dumb Blonde" on the latter, a collaboration with Trinidadian rapper Nicki Minaj, with elements of hip-hop.
 Meanwhile, her fifth album, Avril Lavigne, is more diverse, with a mix of dance-pop and harsher rock tracks, including "Hello Kitty", that experiments with J-pop, dubstep and EDM, and "Bad Girl", a collaboration with American rock musician Marilyn Manson, considered one of her heaviest songs.
-Lavigne returned to her pop-punk roots on her seventh album Love Sux, with the mainstream resurgence of the genre, embracing emo-pop angst, and skate punk influences from NOFX, Blink-182, Green Day and the Offspring.
+Lavigne returned to her pop-punk roots on her seventh album Love Sux, with the mainstream resurgence of the genre.
+She embraced emo-pop angst, and skate punk influences from NOFX, Blink-182, Green Day and the Offspring.

 Lavigne possesses a soprano vocal range.
 Pat Blashill of Rolling Stone, in a review of "Sk8er Boi", described her voice as "equal parts baby girl and husky siren".
 Themes in her music include messages of self-empowerment from a female or an adolescent perspective.
 Lavigne believes her "songs are about being yourself no matter what and going after your dreams even if your dreams are crazy and even if people tell you they're never going to come true."
 Ian McKellen defined her as "a punk chanteuse, a post-grunge valkyrie, with the wounded soul of a poet and the explosive pugnacity of a Canadian" on The Late Late Show with Craig Ferguson in 2007.